PatrickAlphaC/rwa-creator/README.md

 </p>
 <br/>

-# The four examples in this repo
+# The three examples in this repo

 In this repo, we will go over how to tokenize a real world asset.

 1. Cross-Chain WETH with On-Chain collateral, Directly Backed: `AOnCOnDB` - `CrossChainWETH.sol`
-2. Cross-Chain WETH with On-Chain collateral, Synthetic: `AOnCOnSB` - `sCrossChainWETH.sol`
-3. TSLA Share with On-Chain collateral, Synthetic: `AOffCOnSB` - `sTSLA.sol`
+2. TSLA Share with On-Chain collateral, Synthetic: `AOffCOnSB` - `sTSLA.sol` ✅
-4. TSLA Share with Off-Chain collateral, Directly Backed: `AOffCOffDB` - `dTSLA.sol` ✅
+3. TSLA Share with Off-Chain collateral, Directly Backed: `AOffCOffDB` - `dTSLA.sol` ✅

 The idea here, is that once you see the power of how to do our fourth example, you should be able to *tokenize any real world assets* in the world.